 1. Cultivating A Garden Of Bold Ideas

 Creating an environment where radical ideas can take root and flourish is essential for innovation.
-Google’s “20% time” philosophy exemplifies this, allowing employees to dedicate time to side projects, which has led to revolutionary products.
-This approach not only fosters creativity but also empowers individuals to pursue their passions, leading to a more engaged and productive workforce.
+Google’s “20% time” philosophy exemplifies this, allowing employees to dedicate time to side projects, leading to revolutionary products.
+This approach fosters creativity and empowers individuals to pursue their passions, leading to a more engaged and productive workforce.

-Furthermore, by valuing and encouraging out-of-the-box thinking, leaders can cultivate a culture where innovation is not just welcomed but expected.
-This environment becomes a fertile ground for ideas that can transform industries and even society at large.
+Furthermore, leaders can cultivate a culture where innovation is welcomed and expected by valuing and encouraging out-of-the-box thinking.
+This environment becomes a fertile ground for ideas that can transform industries and society.

 2. Risk-Taking As A Leadership Virtue